RezaShahrestani/programme/courses/Foundation/career-training/week3/lesson-plan.md

 ## Session Format

-In-person, full-day Sunday session focused on realistic technical interviews, peer feedback, and technical volunteer involvement.
-Students present and explain a React-based technical challenge they’ve built over the prior 2.5 days.
+In-person, full-day Sunday session focused on realistic screening interviews, peer feedback, and volunteer involvement.
+Trainees present themselves with an elevator pitch, and give answers based on a case that they’ve been preparing for over the prior 2.5 days.

 ## Session Goal

-Create a realistic but supportive interview environment where students can:
+Create a realistic but supportive interview environment where trainees can:
-Practice explaining technical decisions clearly and confidently Gain actionable feedback on both technical and soft skills Improve their readiness for real developer interviews
+- Practice giving their elevator pitch clearly and confidently
+- Gain actionable feedback on both technical and soft skills

-## Key Message to Reinforce
+- Improve their readiness for real interviews

-“It’s not about having the perfect code - it’s about clearly explaining your process, decisions, and problem-solving approach.”
+Key message to reinforce: *“It’s not about having the perfect experience - it’s about clearly explaining your skills, competencies and potential in the role.”*

 TODO add further notes about screening interview prep, including slack message to send